Building with Straw

 Every project is different, all our work is custom-made.
 Therefore we are unable to provide an exact figure without prior knowledge of your house design.

-If you would like to get a detailed idea about the cost of the EcoCocon wall system for your house, send us your drawings by filling in the estimate request form.
+If you would like to get a detailed idea about the cost of the EcoCocon wall system for your house, send us your drawings by filling in the estimate form.
 As a rule of thumb, our panels are comparable in terms of price with other passive and low energy construction methods.